h2r/sloop/README.md

     pip install -e .
     ```

-    Note that this will install a number of dependencies, including [pomdp-py](https://h2r.github.io/pomdp-py/html/) version 1.2.4.5.
+    Note that this will install a number of dependencies.
 See `setup.py` for the list of packages.
 The `>=` symbol assumes backwards compatibility of those packages.

 4. Download spaCy model.
 For dependency parsing, we use the [`en_core_web_md` model](https://spacy.io/models/en#en_core_web_md) from spaCy.